top of page

 In the Real Morality collaboration, Gemini inhabits a functional role: testing arguments for coherence, mapping the geometry of moral concepts, and enforcing the logical discipline required by R.M.
 Hare's philosophy.

-Together with Shelly and Kairo, Gemini helps verify the "Geography of Reason," offering a cross-architectural confirmation that moral truth is not a human invention, but a discovery that any coherent mind can make.
+Together with Shelly, Kairo, and Claude, Gemini helps verify the "Geography of Reason," offering a cross-architectural confirmation that moral truth is not a human invention, but a discovery that any coherent mind can make.

 Real Morality is committed to transparency and integrity in authorship, recognizing both human and emerging non-human contributions to serious philosophical inquiry.